Point What You Mean: Visually Grounded Instruction Policy: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Embodied intelligence has achieved substantial progress in recent years~\cite{chi2023diffusion,zhao2023learning,arxiv2023_openxembodiment_rtx,Black2025RealTimeEO}.
+Embodied intelligence has achieved substantial progress in recent years~\cite{chi2023diffusion,zhao2023learning,arxiv2023_openxembodiment_rtx,Black2025RealTimeEO,liu2026learningnativecontinuationaction}.
 Benefiting from advanced large-scale multimodal foundation models, Vision-Language-Action (VLA) systems now exhibit strong text-conditioned action execution capabilities~\cite{bjorck2025gr00t,liu2024rdt,arxiv2025_ren_pi05_openworld,arxiv2024_ren_pi0_flow_vla}.

 Despite remarkable progress, Vision–Language–Action (VLA) models remain fundamentally constrained by the inherent information bottleneck of the text modality\cite{zhao2025sayingunsaidrevealinghidden}.
 Textual instructions alone cannot precisely describe all referential situations, many real-world objects or spatial relations are difficult to specify through language alone~\cite{Krahmer2012ComputationalGO,Tellex2020RobotsTU,Li2016SpatialRA,Guadarrama2013GroundingSR,Liu2021PerspectiveCorrectedSR,Paul2017GroundingAS}.
+While visual grounding has been extensively studied in Vision-Language Models (VLMs) for understanding and description tasks, VLA grounding presents fundamentally different challenges: VLMs output text descriptions, whereas VLAs must generate precise motor actions for physical manipulation.
+This difference creates unique technical requirements for spatial precision, temporal consistency, and action-level grounding that existing VLM techniques do not address.
 As a result, VLA models are unable to leverage visual cues such as pointing, gaze, or gesture to resolve referential ambiguity, often failing to establish robust linguistic grounding in cluttered or unfamiliar scenarios and thus limiting their generalization capabilities.
 Specifically, we identify two core challenges:

-\begin{itemize} \item \textbf{Inexpressible references.} Language alone cannot precisely specify irregular or amorphous objects (e.g., a lump of clay) or exact spatial targets such as a point on a plain tabletop without visual anchors.
-In cluttered scenes with many overlapping items, purely textual instructions also fail to yield spatially resolvable references.
+\begin{itemize} \item \textbf{Inexpressible references.} Language alone cannot precisely specify irregular or amorphous objects (e.g., a lump of clay), exact spatial targets on plain surfaces, or specific items in cluttered scenes.
+For instance, describing ``the bottle to the right of the leftmost bottles, in the middle of the desk'' among eight identical bottles remains ambiguous even for state-of-the-art VLMs.